micromatch/micromatch/README.md

 ### .filter

-Returns a function for filtering files with the given pattern.
+Returns a function for filtering files that match the given pattern.

 **Example**

+Both of the following signatures work:

 ```js
 var fn = mm.filter('*.md', {dot: true});